google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 ## Federated Login

-Federated login lets users sign in with existing third-party identities, with one tap and without having to remember additional login details for your website.
+Federated login lets users sign in with one tap and without having to remember additional login details for your website.

 To implement federated login: